shopsys/shopsys/docs/upgrade/UPGRADE-v7.0.0-beta6.md

         +       + options.content
         +   );
         ```
-    - *(optional)* change login form so it is loaded by AJAX and works with JS validation and change `Login/windowForm.html.twig`, `Login/loginForm.html.twig` and `header.html.twig` templates
+    - *(low priority)* change login form so it is loaded by AJAX and works with JS validation and change `Login/windowForm.html.twig`, `Login/loginForm.html.twig` and `header.html.twig` templates
         - you can change it as it was done in this [commit](https://github.com/shopsys/shopsys/pull/782/commits/ba1c946c02c14a0155c6625a63e198e8893833e9)
 - if you have extended classes from `Shopsys\FrameworkBundle\Model`, `Shopsys\FrameworkBundle\Component` or `Shopsys\FrameworkBundle\DataFixtures\Demo` namespace ([#788](https://github.com/shopsys/shopsys/pull/788))
     - you need to adjust extended methods and fields to `protected` visibility because all `private` visibilities from these namespaces were changed to `protected`